spacetelescope/crds/documentation/crds_users_guide/source/file_submissions.rst

 Edit Context
 !!!!!!!!!!!!

-Edit Context is the default context used for adding new files.
+*Edit Context* is the default context used for adding new files.
 Whenever a new .pmap is created or added, it becomes the editing context from which future .pmaps are derived by default.

+In this way CRDS deliveries normally chain from one context to the next in a linear flow which can advance ahead of the *Operational Context* indefinitely to support last minute testing prior to being used for real calibrations.
+In almost all cases, eventually the current *Edit Context* is adopted for use in the archive pipeline and effectively becomes the *Operational Context*.

 Operational Context
 !!!!!!!!!!!!!!!!!!!

-Operational Context is the .pmap which is nominally in use by the pipeline.
-While it's common to make new files operational as each context is added,  it's possible for the operational context to lag behind the edit context where new files are being added.
+*Operational Context* is the .pmap which is nominally in use by the pipeline.
+While it's common to make new files operational as each context is added, it's possible for the *Operational Context* to lag behind the *Edit Context* when new files are being added but need additional testing in OPS.
+Deriving from the *Operational Context* is a crude kind of reversion since CRDS effectively branches around any existing subsequent contexts.

 Recent
 !!!!!!

-Recent lists a number of recently added contexts based on delivery time.
+*Recent* lists a number of recently added contexts based on delivery time.
+Using a *Recent* context instead of the *Edit Context* is a crude kind of reversion, CRDS effectively branches around existing subsequent contexts.

 User Specified
 !!!!!!!!!!!!!!

-Any valid CRDS context can be typed in directly as User Specified.
+Any valid CRDS context can be typed in directly as *User Specified* and used as the baseline for the next context.
+This is also a kind of reversion and branching.

 Auto Rename
 +++++++++++